Hon. Frances Elizabeth Sarah Eveleigh-de Moleyns1

 F, #71981, b.
 30 December 1862, d.
 8 July 1939

 Hon.
-Frances Elizabeth Sarah Eveleigh-de Moleyns was born on 30 December 1862 at Niddrie House, Edinburgh, Midlothian, Scotland.1 She was the daughter of Dayrolles Blakeney Eveleigh-de Moleyns, 4th Baron Ventry and Harriet Elizabeth Frances Wauchope.1 She married, firstly, Henry Francis Conyngham, 4th Marquess Conyngham, son of General George Henry Conyngham, 3rd Marquess Conyngham and Lady Jane St. Maur Blanche Stanhope, on 21 March 1882 at All Saints' Church, Ennismore Gardens, London, England.1 She married, secondly, Major John Russell Bedford Cameron on 27 April 1899 at St. Bartholomew Church, Dublin, County Dublin, Ireland.1 She died on 8 July 1939 at age 76.2
+Frances Elizabeth Sarah Eveleigh-de Moleyns was born on 30 December 1862 at Niddrie House, Edinburgh, Midlothian, ScotlandG.1 She was the daughter of Dayrolles Blakeney Eveleigh-de Moleyns, 4th Baron Ventry and Harriet Elizabeth Frances Wauchope.1 She married, firstly, Henry Francis Conyngham, 4th Marquess Conyngham, son of General George Henry Conyngham, 3rd Marquess Conyngham and Lady Jane St. Maur Blanche Stanhope, on 21 March 1882 at All Saints' Church, Ennismore Gardens, London, EnglandG.1 She married, secondly, Major John Russell Bedford Cameron on 27 April 1899 at St. Bartholomew Church, Dublin, County Dublin, IrelandG.1 She died on 8 July 1939 at age 76.2

 Children of Hon.
 Frances Elizabeth Sarah Eveleigh-de Moleyns and Henry Francis Conyngham, 4th Marquess Conyngham